brevans/srt_converter/README.md

 For the bird man Sam Snow.

 run this python script in a directory with exported .srt caption files to get more usable data.
+It tries to mkae sure data are handled correctly, but there are probably bugs.
+It should complain if there is something obvioulsy wrong.
+In this case, don't trust output until there are no errors for the file in question.

 ```bash
 python srt_2_csv.py